mne-tools/mne-cpp/doc/gh-pages/pages/development/analyze_plugin.md

 ---
 # Creating a New Plugin

-This guide covers thec reation of a new plugin
+This guide covers the creation of a new plugin

 ## Overview